SleepInfinity/pronote-telegram-bot/README.md

 - `/grades` - View your latest grades (after logging in).
 - `/homework` - Check your upcoming homework assignments (after logging in).
 - `/timetable` - View your next day's timetable (after logging in).
+- `/enable_notifications` - Enable notifications, which will poll Pronote every 5 minutes (configurable via the `POLLING_INTERVAL` environment variable) for updates on new grades or homework.
+- `/disable_notifications` - Disable notifications for new grades and homework.
 - `/logout` - Log out from your Pronote account.
-- `/enable_notifications` - Enable notifications for new grades (new homework comming soon).
-- `/disable_notifications` - Disable notifications for new grades.

 ## To-Do List

-- [ ] Add notifications for grades, homework, and schedules.
+- [x] Add notifications for grades, homework, and schedules.
 - [x] Implement multi-language support (English, French, and more).
 - [ ] Extend features to include additional Pronote functionalities.
 - [ ] Clean up the code and spread it into multiple files for more readability and scalability.